elugens/hello-javascript/docs/browser-related-questions/browser-document/node-properties-type-tag-contents.md

 ---

-### What is the difference between console.dir and console.log when it comes to returning objects in the console?
+### What is the difference between console.dir and console.log when returning objects in the console?

 <details>
   <summary><strong>View Answer:</strong></summary>
   <div>
-  <div><strong>Interview Response:</strong> In brief, console.log(elem) shows the element DOM tree and console.dir(elem) shows the element as a DOM object, it is great to explore its properties.</div><br />
+  <div><strong>Interview Response:</strong> In brief, console.log(elem) shows the element DOM tree and console.dir(elem) shows the element as a DOM object, and it is excellent to explore its properties.</div><br />
-  <div><strong>Technical Response:</strong> Most browsers support two commands in their developer tools: console.log and console.dir.
-They output their arguments to the console.
-For JavaScript objects these commands usually do the same.
-But for DOM elements they are different, console.log(elem) shows the element DOM tree. console.dir(elem) shows the element as a DOM object, good to explore its properties.
+  <div><strong>Technical Response:</strong> Most browsers allow two commands in their development tools: console.log and console.dir.
+Their arguments get printed on the console.
+These instructions typically have the same effect on JavaScript objects.
+However, console.log(elem) displays the element's DOM tree for DOM elements.
+The element gets shown as a DOM object using console.dir(elem), allowing you to examine its properties.
   </div>
   </div>
 </details>